rajatmodi62/rajatmodi62.github.io/_posts/2026-06-18-kajal-advice.md

 The second best way is to pick fight with the big people, and scientifically resolve it.
 Works really well lol.
 Check the gelato bet on Alexei Effros's page at UC Berkeley for a nice example.
 Remember, it is better to gain glory as a loser  in a big fight, rather than as a `no-one'.
 At least people know you tried.
 Learn to become a good loser.
 Humour helps a lot.
 Remember, that appears to be schmidubers charm too.
 That's why women are attracted to him.

 [6] How do i gain collaborators ?
 I want my name on many papers.
 I am a paper production machine.
+If i dont get 5 icml/iclr/neurips/cvpr/eccv in a year, i will die.

 Do solo work first dude.
 You need to be able to offer `value' to other person.
+Otherwise, we are just a baggage.

 [7] OMG.
 My citations are so low.
 I am not popular `enough'.

 really?
 Ok, you can think about it, and it will become 1000 citations in a day just by thinking !!

-Cajal calls these afflictions as `plague of the bind'.
+Cajal calls these afflictions as `disease of the mind'.
 These questions  often weaken resolve, have no definite answers and prevent the mind from staying to problems which really matter.
-Learn to avoid these.
+Learn to avoid these like a plague.
 They consumed years of my energy.
-Don't let is waste your life too.
-If you find someone engaging in them, point it out.
-If they don't listen , let them be.
+Don't let it waste your life too.